 2. Know why you are willing to go out with a man.

 Don’t just go out with anyone because they ask you.
 Be picky and be considerate!
 Don’t just date someone because they look good in blue jeans and have awesome hair.
-Those are NOT the reasons to date someone (I mean, its okay to date the cute guys, it just can’t be the only reason… know what I’m saying?).
+Those are not the reasons to date someone (I mean, its okay to date the cute guys, it just can’t be the only reason…know what I’m saying?).
 You are looking for a strong, good man.
-Your time is EXTREMELY valuable, and you want to make sure that whomever you are spending time with is worth it.
-You might want to read 5 Guys Your Mother Warned You About first!
+Your time is extremely valuable, and you want to make sure that whomever you are spending time with is worth it.

 3. Remember exactly who you are, and the kind of example you want to be during your dating experience.

 If you are a parent, this is especially important because you have little (or teenage) eyes watching you, but it applies to everyone.
 Do not put yourself in any compromising scenarios that could cause your reputation to be put into question.
 Remember you are representing your values, your children, and yourself.
 Whatever you do now, your son or daughter may want to do in the future.
 Be classy.

 See things for what they are.
 If it’s not working, don’t force it.
 It may not work.
 And, you know what?
 That’s OK!
 If you see red flags, notice them.
 If you see good things, notice those, too.
 That way, you are going to be able to make a well-rounded decision if you want to continue dating this man or not.

 5. Allow yourself to be pursued.